 An acoustic feel is applied to these songs, recorded at the same time as sessions for the Parcel Of Rogues LP.
 All these songs were included in the Fanfare for Europe concert at the Royal Albert Hall the previous day, however only One Misty Moisty Morning (yet to receive its chiming guitar introduction) was destined to appear on the next LP.
 Ricky Nelson's Hello Mary Lou (17.1) is otherwise unreleased and Three Drunken Maidens (17.3) was previously on Tim & Maddy's 1971 LP Summer Solstice.
 Uniquely, a brief clip of the band recording 17.1 along with interviews from John Peel and others, was included in the 'Radio Wonderful' promo film from 1973 or 74.
 Appears to be one of the few sessions retained by the BBC.

-As recording sessions for Parcel Of Rogues continued, another selection of songs which would appear on the LP, except for the mysterious Lots Is A Bun Dance (lots is (an) abundance) - another appearance of 'The Bride's Favourite/Tansey's Fancy' but played with a more improvised feel.
+As recording sessions for Parcel Of Rogues continued, another selection of songs which would appear on the LP, except for Lots Is A Bun Dance (lots is (an) abundance) - another appearance of 'The Bride's Favourite/Tansey's Fancy' but played with a more improvised feel.
 Ken Garner's session notes lists it as the last song, but off-air recordings reveal the order as above.
 Possibly another one of the few sessions retained by the BBC.